AHO IT Grants Program: Round 2

 1. About the program

-This year, the Aboriginal Housing Office (AHO) has been investing in programs that build a strong and sustainable Aboriginal community housing sector, one that delivers greater access to opportunities and a better social housing experience for Aboriginal tenants and families in NSW.
-As a result, the AHO have commissioned the Community Housing Industry Association NSW (CHIA NSW) to support the development of sector performance, stability and investment – through an IT grants program, which will be rolled out from July 2018.
+Over the past year, the Aboriginal Housing Office (AHO) has been investing in programs that build a strong and sustainable Aboriginal community housing sector, one that delivers greater access to opportunities and a better social housing experience for Aboriginal tenants and families in NSW.
+As a result, the AHO have commissioned the Community Housing Industry Association NSW (CHIA NSW) to support the development of sector performance, stability and investment – through an IT grants program, which will be rolled out from July 2018 with two rounds of funding.
+Round 1 commenced in July 2018 and Round 2 is open from 29 May 2019 until 5th July 2019.

 IT grants will allow Aboriginal Community Housing Providers (ACHPs) to invest in technologies that improve provider performance and reporting, increase access to IT training to make the best use of new technologies, and create business efficiencies in the areas of tenancy and asset management.
 IT grants will be targeted at ACHPs that are intending to become registered under the National Regulatory System for Community Housing (NRSCH) or the NSW Local Scheme (NSWLS). (back to top)